artifact-project/exility/README.md

 ### Features

+ - Ultimate isomorphic render
+ - CSS Modules out of the box
+ - [Storybook](./storybook) for development ui-blocks (Wrapper over the original [storybook](https://storybook.js.org/))
+ - Testing out of the box, see [jacket](./jacket)
+ - Ready to use UI libraries:
+   - [ui-bootstrap](./ui-bootstrap)
- - Flexible and easy syntax
+ - Flexible and easy syntax :]
  - Several compilation modes: `string`, `dom`
- - Isomorphic render
  - Compiling into a pure function without dependencies
  - Generating a minimum code with preliminary optimizations
- - [Storybook](./storybook) for development ui-blocks (Wrapper over the original [storybook](https://storybook.js.org/))
- - Testing out of the box, see [jacket](./jacket)
- - Ready UI libraries:
-   - [ui-bootstrap](./ui-bootstrap)
+ - NativeDOM (there is no slowly VirtualDOM)
- - Single ecosystem on TypeScript
+ - The single ecosystem on TypeScript.
- - Without slowly VirtualDOM
  - etc.